 - Possess excellent communication skills; verbal and written.

 - Flexibility with work schedule to accommodate subject visits.

-- Demonstrated ability to thrive in a dynamic, fast-paced clinical research environment.
+- Demonstrated ability to thrive in dynamic fast-paced clinical research environment.

 *Proof of non-active tuberculosis and immunization for or resistance to measles, mumps, rubella, Hepatitis B, pertussis and influenza are required.

-- Experience in clinical research, specifically BMT/HEME clinical trials.
+- Experience in clinical research, specifically solid tumor cancers

 - Experience with EPIC